-Output Deminions Output Spare Description Spare outputs are activated through the part program.
+Output Spare Description Spare outputs are activated through the part program.
 If a Spare output is located in the part, the control will turn on the output as directed.
 The Spare outputs may be used by use of specific EIA "W" and "M" codes indicating the output number and function.
 Refer to Appendix A in the operator's manual for a complete description of these commands.
 Torch Up This output is used to raise the cutting torch.
 It is activated for the "Primary Torch Up Time" and the "Pierce Torch Up Time" in oxy fuel mode.
 It is activated for the "Torch Up Time" in plasma mode.
 Torch Down This output is used to lower the cutting torch.
 It is activated for the "Primary Torch Down Time" and the "Pierce Torch Down Time" in oxy fuel mode.
 It is activated for the "Torch Down Time" in plasma mode.
 Ignition Control This output is used to turn on the igniters in oxy fuel mode or ignite the plasma system in plasma mode.
 Torch Height Disable /Dual Grid Control This output is used to disable the automatic torch height controller in plasma mode.
 It is activated whenever the current axis position is within the "Plasma Distance To Corner" or the "Plasma Distance From Corner" parameters while cutting a part.
 It is also active whenever the current cutting speed drops below the result of (Programmed Cut Speed x (Plasma High/Lo Speed/100)).

-Reduce Current Used with the HD4070[®], this output switches the plasma to low current mode.
+This Output is also used to reduce the plasma current in a switchable current plasma system when the machine speed is less than the Plasma Hi/Lo speed percentage.
+Reduce Current Used with the $\mathrm{HD4070}^{\$},$ this output switches the plasma to low current mode.